 Victims have a right to the truth as part of the "satisfaction" element of reparation.
 Article 22(b) of the UN Basic Principles and Guidelines on the Right to a Remedy and Reparation, for instance, states that satisfaction should include, where applicable: "Verification of the facts and full and public disclosure of the truth to the extent that such disclosure does not cause further harm or threaten the safety and interests of the victim, the victim's relatives, witnesses, or persons who have intervened to assist the victim or prevent the occurrence of further violations".
-The right to truth has also been para.
-79. On procedural aspects of the lifting of immunities, see pp. 76-79 below.
+The right to truth has also been recognized by international human rights courts and the UN Human Rights Council.
+118